 - Be able to hike up to 2-3 km (up to 2 miles) on uneven, slanted and potentially slippery terrain and/or over some obstacles that could be up to a meter or slightly more high (e.g., large fallen logs) - all while carrying your own camera gear.
 In most years our best Spirit Bear photography ops come from selected locations on islands.
 Access to these locations is by walking only. - Be able to easily move between the sailboat and the Zodiac[®].
 This involves climbing up or down a 5' vertical ladder. - Shoot your camera from within a Zodiac[®].
 This involves multiple tasks, including shooting your camera while sitting on the pontoon of the Zodiac[®] or, at times, while sitting on the floor of the Zodiac[®].
 In some cases you may find that the most convenient way to shoot will be while kneeling (on your knees) on the bottom of the Zodiac[®].
 This is the reason knee pads are included as optional items on the gear list.
-Note that tripods can not be used within the Zodiac[®] and while it is theoretically possible to use a monopod in the Zodiac[®], few photographers find it practical.
-The obvious consequence is that you must be able to handhold the camera/lens system that you will be bringing and using on this photo tour.
+Note that neither tripods nor monopods can used within the Zodiac[®].
+The obvious consequence is that you must be able to hand-hold the camera/lens system that you will be bringing and using on this photo tour.